fbpx

 A former employee says both teams were โ€œalready strappedโ€ to respond to the calls that came in before the teams were reduced and combined into one.

-Further reducing their ability to respond to these calls, the employee said, โ€œis a real disservice to the children of Mississippi.โ€ The person spoke to Mississippi on the condition of out of career concerns.
+Further reducing their ability to respond to these calls, the employee said, โ€œis a real disservice to the children of Mississippi.โ€ The person spoke to on the of out of career concerns.

 After the layoffs, however, there is one truck for both teams, and one pediatric and one neonatal provider total to respond to calls.